kadena-community/kadena.js/packages/apps/docs/src/docs/reference/marmalade/ledger.md

 ---
 title: Ledger contract
 description: Functions and capabilities defined in the Marmalade Ledger contract enable you to manage the token lifecycle and keep track of all token-related activity.
-menu: NFT marketplace
+menu: NFT marketplace reference
-label: Ledger contract
+label: Ledger
 order: 1
 layout: full
 ---